danmayer/coverband/README.md

 This can also be done through the web if `config.web_enable_clear` is enabled.

-### Coverage Data Migration

-Between the release of 4.0 and 4.1 our data format changed.
-This resets all your coverage data.
-If you want to restore your previous coverage data, feel free to migrate.

-`rake coverband:migrate`

-- We will be working to support migrations going forward, when possible

 ### Adding Rake Tasks outside of Rails

 Rails apps should automatically include the tasks via the Railtie.